GoodAI/BrainSimulator/Doc/BrainSimulator Guide/docs/examples.md

 Brain: [Matrix/Matrix_Addition](https://github.com/KeenSoftwareHouse/BrainSimulatorSampleProjects/blob/master/Matrix/Matrix_Addition.brain)

-Brain file with several addition examples (and a comparison of the result to the Join node).
+Brain file with several addition examples.
 It contains summations of two matrices.
 Row or column wise addition is included too.
 Note that dimension of inputs have to correspond.

+The JoinNode contais operation for addition of two matrices too.
+The example shows comparison of these two methods.
+Output of the MatrixNode and the JoinNode are compared in the new JoinNode using the DistanceSquere operations.
+The difference (visulizaed using the observer) is zero.

 ![](img/matrix_ex_add.PNG)